beratungscontor/PCS-BW-Icons/README.md

 Custom library for PCS SAP BW Icons in [Draw.io](https://app.diagrams.net/), based on [SAP Business Technology Platform Solution Diagrams & Icons](https://wiki.scn.sap.com/wiki/pages/viewpage.action?pageId=477829554).
 These libraries are made for convenience and may be retracted at any time, on discretion by SAP SE.
 All rights reserved SAP SE.
 The SAP Materials and all copies shall remain at all times the exclusive property of SAP SE and/or an SAP affiliate company.

-The BTP template as a web application can be reached:
+The BTP template as a web application can be reached via:
 [SAP BTP Icons](https://app.diagrams.net/?splash=0&clibs=Uhttps://raw.githubusercontent.com/mauriciolauffer/sap_btp_icons_drawio_lib/main/libs/SAP_BTP_Service_Icons_latest.xml)

 ## How to Install and Run the Project